The New England Journal of Medicine December 19, 2019

 Multicenter, International

-Population Patients with newly diagnosed, FIGO stage III-IV, high-grade serous or endometrioid ovarian, fallopian tube, or primary peritoneal cancer who were in clinical response after first-line platinum-based chemotherapy plus bevacizumab.
+Population Women with newly diagnosed, advanced (FIGO stage III-IV), high-grade ovarian, primary peritoneal, or fallopian tube cancer who had a complete or partial response to first-line platinum-taxane chemotherapy plus bevacizumab.

-Intervention Olaparib (300 mg twice daily) plus bevacizumab (15 mg/kg every 3 weeks) for up to 24 months.
+Intervention Olaparib (300 mg twice daily for up to 24 months) plus Bevacizumab (15 mg/kg every 3 weeks for up to 15 months total)

-Comparator Placebo plus bevacizumab (15 mg/kg every 3 weeks) for up to 24 months.
+Comparator Placebo (twice daily for up to 24 months) plus Bevacizumab (15 mg/kg every 3 weeks for up to 15 months total)

 Study Limitations

-The study lacked an olaparib monotherapy arm, making it difficult to isolate the individual contribution of olaparib versus the combination of olaparib and bevacizumab.
+The trial design did not include an olaparib monotherapy arm, making it impossible to determine the independent contribution of bevacizumab to the efficacy of the combination regimen.

 Clinical Significance

-The PAOLA-1 trial establishes the combination of olaparib and bevacizumab as a standard-of-care maintenance regimen for patients with newly diagnosed, advanced HRD-positive ovarian cancer, demonstrating a long-term survival benefit that persists despite subsequent therapy.
+The PAOLA-1 trial established the combination of olaparib and bevacizumab as a standard-of-care first-line maintenance therapy for advanced ovarian cancer patients with HRD-positive tumors, successfully cementing HRD status as a critical predictive biomarker beyond standard BRCA testing.

 Historical Context